 3. Cold Laser

-Low level laser therapy, commonly called cold laser, is a form of light energy that has proven medical and therapeutic benefit.
+Low-level laser therapy, commonly called cold laser, is a form of light energy that has proven medical and therapeutic benefits.

-Energy carrying photons stimulate the tissue, increasing circulation and prompting mitochondria (cell structure) to produce more energy in the form of ATP.
-Use of cold laser is associated with faster wound healing and collagen rejuvenation.
+Energy-carrying photons stimulate the tissue, increasing circulation and prompting mitochondria (cell structure) to produce more energy in the form of ATP.
+The use of cold lasers is associated with faster wound healing and collagen rejuvenation.

 Homeopathic Remedies To Improve Skin And Scar Healing